MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

 ## Walkthrough

-This section runs through the above example in more detail.
+This section runs through the preceding example in more detail.

 <a name="prereq"></a>